emigimenezj/eloquent-javascript-notes/NOTES.md

 >
 > This is why we need `requestAnimationFrame`, it lets the browser know that we are done for now.
 >
 > Note that styles usually need *units*.
-In this case, we hhaave to append `"px"` to the number to tell the browser that we are counting in pixels.
+In this case, we have to append `"px"` to the number to tell the browser that we are counting in pixels.

 # Chapter 15: Handling Events (Coming soon)
 # Chapter 16: Project: A Platform Game (Coming soon)